adarshkv159/ai-demos/07-face_recognition/README.md

 - OpenCV – for video stream processing and display
 - TFLite Runtime – for inference
 - Pyttsx3 - for Text-to-Speech
-- Whisper - for Speech-to-Text(OpenAI Whisper)
+- Whisper - for Speech-to-Text(OpenAI Model)
 - ALSA Utils – For audio recording and playback
+- FFmpeg - Required by Whisper to handle audio format conversion

 ### 🔎 Note
 The `opencv-python` package automatically installs the latest version of **NumPy** that is compatible with your Python version.